violetgrass/middleware/README.md

 ## Examples

+All example should work under namespace `using VioletGrass.Middleware` (after installing NuGet package `VioletGrass.Middleware`)

 ### Creation of a simple stack only middleware

 Used as core foundation, can be utilized for extensions points (it is essentially just a function in the end) or as the base for an extensive dispatching infrastructure.